 • You may be required to declare the scholarship on your taxes; scholarships for non-degree programs are generally considered taxable.
 If that’s the case for you, consider putting aside money for taxes on the scholarship.

 Scholarships can be a great way to cover the cost of your certificate.
 It’s a good idea to research the certificate program you’re considering to uncover scholarship opportunities.
 Your alma mater’s career development office may also have leads for you to pursue.

 Recommended: Finding & Applying to Scholarships for Grad School

 Self-Funding a Certificate Program

-Maybe you have savings set aside or maybe your family has offered to step up and cover the cost of your degree program.
+Maybe you have savings set aside or maybe your family has offered to cover the cost of your degree program.
 But if you have the funds, should you write the check?

 Pros of self-funding:

-• Seamless process.
-Write the check after you’ve been accepted, and you no longer need to worry about payment.
+• It’s a seamless process — write the check after you’ve been accepted, and you no longer need to worry about payment.

 Cons of self-funding:

 • The money used for the degree program may diminish your savings or emergency fund.